FAQs

 How long will my furniture last?

 Thanks to the methods I use and the quality of materials all of my furniture is built to last many generations.
-They are pieces that I hope will stay in your family for many years.
+They are pieces that I hope will stay in your family for generations.

 What if it breaks?